hbeukers/simulation-tutorial/README.md

 The tutorial notebook is located in the notebooks folder.

 It works very well to run this repo in VS Code.
-Using the jupyter extensions allows you to run the notebooks within VS code.
+Using the jupyter extensions allows you to run the notebooks within VS code using this virtual enviroment.

 # How this repo was set up